 We recommend year-round flea prevention* for all pets that go outdoors and all pets living with indoor/outdoor pets.
-In addition, you may want to consider regular flea prevention for your indoor cat if you live in an apartment complex with other pets.
+In addition, you may want to consider regular flea prevention for your indoor cat, especially if you live in an apartment complex with other pets.

 If you’re dealing with an infestation:

 The first step is to get your pet on an effective flea treatment/preventative.
-We carry Advantage, Frontline and Revolution for cats (and small dogs).
-K9 Advantix, Revolution, Nexgard, Simparica, Seresto collars and Scalibor collars for dogs.
+We carry Advantage and Revolution for cats and K9 Advantix, Revolution (smaller sizes only), Nexgard, Simparica, and Seresto collars for dogs.

 Continue to use flea prevention on your pet every 30 days for at least 6 months, and preferably year-round, to ensure that you kill every life cycle of the flea.
 You should also thoroughly clean your home, washing all bedding and vacuuming and/or sweep all surfaces.
 Dispose of any vacuum bags and take out trash containing vacuumed or swept up material immediately.
 Do this weekly for at least one month.